 - If the last digit of your SSN is 3-6, call on Tuesday.

 - If the last digit of your SSN is 7-9, call on Wednesday.

 - Any claimant can call on Thursday and Friday (there may be longer wait times on these days).

 Note that your unemployment benefits claim will begin on the week of your first call.

-Maintaining Your Unemployment Benefits Claim in Wisconsin
+How to Maintain Your Unemployment Benefits Claim in Wisconsin

 If you intend to claim unemployment benefits in WI, you must first make sure to meet all the eligibility requirements set by the Wisconsin Department of Workforce Development.
 The most important factor in determining whether you can submit an unemployment benefits claim is the reason for your separation from your employer.
 In addition, you must also meet financial criteria concerning the wages earned in your base period.
 In any case, even if you are granted federal unemployment benefits, you are required to perform the following tasks in order to maintain your eligibility: